Craig Johnson

 Search Anyone Free

-Website Search via Search Engine
+Try a Website Search via Search Engine to Find Hidden Social Media Profiles

 Most everyone has googled somebody.
 If your subject has a common name, the millions of hits such a rudimentary search brings up are next to worthless.
 You can try adding nicknames, hometowns, and careers.

-Overwhelmed by the avalanche of results in a search engine, people turn to the search boxes in social media apps themselves.
-If you find the profile you are looking for that way, it's because the social media giant, such as Facebook and Instagram (both are owned by Facebook's parent company, Meta), wants you to find it.
+If they get overwhelmed by the avalanche of results in a search engine, people turn to the search boxes in social media apps themselves.
+If you find the profile you're looking for that way, it's because the social media giant, such as Facebook and Instagram (the latter is owned by Facebook), wants you to find it.
 Sites hide profiles it assumes are of no interest to you, even if the name is exactly the name you want.
-And besides, if you found the person you're looking for by searching an app, you wouldn't need the tricks we are talking about here.

-The answer is to perform a search on a particular website using the muscle of a search engine.
-Just add site:facebook.com to your query on Google or Bing.
-So you would type the person's name, a town or state, and site:twitter.com or the like.
-The search engine now scours the website and brings back results that the social media's own search function filtered from your view.
+Just add site:instagram.com or the like to your query on Google or Bing to search only within that website.
+For example, you could type the person's name, a town or state, and site:twitter.com to find tweets.
+The search engine will scour the website and return results that the social media's own search function might have filtered from your view.

-The "Friend of a Friend" Search
+Try a "Friend of a Friend" Search to Find Hidden Social Media Profiles

 Let's say you can't find the person you're looking for by searching a social media app or by the advanced method above.
 You did, however, find a mutual friend or two.
 Or a former classmate.
 Or someone who should be a former classmate based on school and year of graduation.